tylerwolf35/gpa-extension/README.md

 This extension works by retrieving your letter grade in each course by going into the correct spot in the table and finding the name of all of the courses and of the grades and storing these values in arrays.
 The amount of credits the course is worth is also assigned using an array based on determining if the name of the course is equal to that of a course which is not worth the usual 5 credits.

 ## Todo
-Currently the only courses that this works with without 5 credits are:
+Currently the only courses that this works with other than those with the usual 5 credits are:
 * Financial Literacy
 * AP Macroeconomics
 * AP Microeconomics